Teachable-AI-Lab/shop2/README.md

 ```

 ### Operator
 Consists of head, conditions, and effects.
 Delete effects are discerned by using the 'not' keyword in the predicate.
 Use lambda or normal functions for executing the operator on the bound variables.
+The code snippet shows the operator for adding two numbers.
 ```python
 from shop2.domain import Operator